giorgionicoletti/giorgionicoletti.github.io/_pages/cv.md

 * **Best Poster Award** at SMEEB 2021 for the poster "Modeling the emergence of scale-free fire outbreaks in Australia"

 ## Supervision
+* Supervision of one student's thesis for the Bachelor Degree in Physics, University of Padova, Italy.
-* Supervision of one student's thesis for the Master Degree in Physics of Data, University of Padova, Italy.
+* Supervision of two student's thesis for the Master Degree in Physics of Data, University of Padova, Italy.
 * Supervision of two students' projects for the Master Degree in Physics of Data, University of Padova, Italy.